ann-rod/coe332-homework/homework02/README.md

 # homework02
-## This directory contains my solutions for homework02 assigned in COE 332.
+*Contains my solutions for homework02 assigned in COE 332.

 The code within this directory creates randomly generated meteorite landing data and stores it within a .json file.
 The created .json file is then used to calculate how long it would take to travel to each site for a sample and prints the results.